top of page

 2026 Policies and Format

-For our 2026 Championships, we are moving away from gendered events and instead are offering two mixed events per weapon, split between an AM and PM tournament.
+For our 2026 Championships, we are moved away from gendered events and instead offered two mixed events per weapon, split between an AM and PM tournament.

 Why did USACFC make this change?